StormieVN/MonsterHunterPortable3rdHDRemake/README.md

 	- Sharpness bar with flat style (*MHW*) or chipped style (*MHP3rd*) at Orange/Red sharpness. (**Default: chipped style**)
 	- Loading screen with / without decorative frames. (**Default: with frames**)
 	- Quest icon with plain / decorative style. (**Default: plain style**)
-	- Optional high performance pack for weak PC / phone users.
-Files are smaller and lighter while still retaining most of its detail (Texture size will be around **256x256** and lower).
+	- Optional lightweight pack for weak PC / phone users.
+Files are smaller and lighter while still retaining most of its detail.
+Most texture files will be around **256x256** and lower, while background and landscapes are **512x512**.

 As usual, if you do not like any aspect of the texture pack, you can manually disable them specifically.
 The game will revert them back to vanilla textures.
+All of my personal changes are located in "`\TEXTURES\NPJB40001\STORMIE`", in case you need to find them.

 ## Requirements:
 - PPSSPP 1.11.3 or later.
 Alternatively, a PPSSPP version with **texture replacement function** is the minimum requirement.